brimcarr/DialectDecoder/README.md

 Hello!
-Thank you for your interest in the labeling birds game.
+Thank you for your interest in DialectDecoder.
 Here is an overview of how it all fits together.

 **What you need:**